arrow_back

 Enable Agent Settings

-1. Click on Agent Settings in the upper right.
+1. Click Agent Settings at the top right.

 2. Click the Speech and IVR tab.